 Pampanga Development Bank is deeply committed to the cause of environmental protection as it is an issue that affects all mankind.
-The Bank sees its active involvement in protecting the environment as crucial contributions towards attaining the wider goal of sustainable development.
+The Bank sees its active involvement in protecting the environment as a crucial contribution towards attaining the wider goal of sustainable development.